 While we still support manual function calling for full control, many customers have asked for an out-of-the-box solution to standardize tool use without the overhead.

-Introducing the Tool Calling Node: faster, cleaner way to handle function calling in Vellum Workflows.
+Introducing the Agent Node: faster, cleaner way to handle function calling in Vellum Workflows.

 You can now streamline function calls with automatic handling of OpenAPI schemas, loop logic, and function call output parsing.